adamsilver/maintainablecss.com-jekyll/_chapters/09-versioning.md

 This way we can maintain two versions during testing until we settle on the best one.

 And, once we do, it's easy to discard the redundant module as they are not intertwined.
-A quality of *good* code is that it's easy to delete.
+Good code is easy to delete.